 People with inherited disorders of platelet dysfunction may have a lifelong history of easy bruising or excessive bleeding after minor injuries or minor surgery such as dental extractions.
 Boys may have had excessive bleeding after circumcision.
 Sometimes the first sign in women is that their menstrual periods are very heavy.

 Doctors suspect a drug is causing platelet dysfunction if symptoms begin after a person starts taking that drug.
-Doctors suspect an inherited cause if symptoms begin early in life in people who do not have any disorders or take any drugs that cause platelet dysfunction.
+Doctors suspect an inherited cause if symptoms begin early in life in people who do not have any other disorders or do not take any drugs that cause platelet dysfunction.